Blessy Babu Jun 08, 2026

 Important: If proof cannot be provided, an additional two years of clinical experience is required as an alternative.

-SGood Standing Certificate TIssued by the relevant regulatory body.
-Must not be older than six months at the time of application.
+Good Standing Certificate Issued by the dental council/association of your last employment country — must not be older than 6 months at time of DHA application

 Master the DHA Syllabus with Expert Guidance